Fanice-Andayi/Microsoft-Film-Trend-Analysis/README.md

 The data preparation process was critical to ensuring that the subsequent analysis provided meaningful insights into successful movie attributes at the box office, guiding decision-making for Microsoft's new movie studio venture.

 ## Data Analysis and Evaluation
-Evaluate how well your work solves the stated business problem.

-***
-Questions to consider:
-* How do you interpret the results?
-* How well does your model fit your data?
-How much better is this than your baseline model?
-* How confident are you that your results would generalize beyond the data you have?
-* How confident are you that this model would benefit the business if put into use?
-***

 In the context of exploring successful films at the box office, the focus was more on descriptive analysis rather than building predictive models.
 Here's an outline of the approach taken for analyzing the data:
 The analysis focused on identifying attributes associated with box office success, aligning with the business problem of guiding Microsoft's movie studio in selecting film types.